 From an employer standpoint, every hire is a gamble.
 It takes time and money to get them registered in the system, trained, and enmeshed with a new team.
 Of course, there will always be situations where things don’t work out for one way or another, but it still important to get every assurance possible an employee will be a good fit.

 That’s where certifications come in.
-They provide a universal measure of a certain skill set.
+They provide globally recognized, 3rd party (CompTIA, EC-Council, PMI, etc.) verification of a certain skill set.
 This can be easily understood by employers and technical professionals alike.
 Whether you’re validating a skill that you already have or taking on a wholly new one, it shows an employer that you definitely know what you’re talking about.

 In fact, sometimes getting certifications isn’t a matter of “if” but “when” because…